The Debut Dagger Award

 Terms and conditions

-The competition is for those who have never had a publishing contract for a full-length novel and for those who, when the contest closes on 28 February, have no literary agent.
+- The competition is for those who have never had a publishing contract for a full-length novel and for those who, when the contest closes on 28 February, have no literary agent.

-- Only authors who are not traditionally published (see above) are eligible to enter for the CWA Debut Dagger.
+- Only authors who are not traditionally published (see above) are eligible to enter the CWA Debut Dagger.
 Self-published authors are welcome to enter self-published or other work as long as they have never had a traditional publishing contract for a full-length novel and do not have an agent.

-They must fall within the prescribed word limit and not exceed it, not even by a few words.
+Manuscripts must fall within the prescribed word limit and not exceed it, not even by a few words.
 Entries where more than just the first 3,000 words are submitted are likely to be disqualified and only the first 3,000 words will be judged.

 Manuscripts must not include the author’s name or contact details, only the title of the work.
-This will be allocated a unique CWA reference number.
+Manuscripts will be allocated a unique CWA reference number.

 Entries may be submitted at any time between the opening and closing dates.